-14.1 The LDP will be accompanied by Supplementary Planning Guidance covering topic areas which require more detailed guidance.
+- 14.1 The LDP will be accompanied by Supplementary Planning Guidance covering topic areas which require more detailed guidance.
 It will be used to expand upon the Policies and proposals contained in the Plan.
-The appropriateness of existing SPG will be reviewed and, where applicable, may be taken forward to accompany the LDP.

-14.2 The proposed list of SPG, which require reviewing and relevant assessments and consultation, to accompany the LDP is outlined below:
+The appropriateness of existing SPG will be reviewed and, where applicable, may be taken forward to accompany the LDP. - 14.2 The proposed list of SPG, which require reviewing and relevant assessments and consultation, to accompany the LDP is outlined below:

-SPG Current Status Priority

-SPG Current Status Proposed Action to link SPG to the LDP Priority

-General Development Guid lange to the LDF

-Accessibility Design Guide Adopted Do adopt with minimal Low

-Accessibility Design Guide Adopted Re-adopt with minimal changes.
-2020-

-Changes.
-2020-

-Design Guide for Infill and Adopted Sept Re-adopt with minimal High

-Backland Development 2009 changes.
-2014-

-2016

-Flood Risk & Sustainable Adopted Dec Revise and re-adopt to reflect Medium

-Drainage Systems 2005 new standards.
-2016-

-2020

-Flat Conversions and Adopted June Revise to reflect new policy High

-Houses in Multiple 2006 issues that have emerged 2014-

-Occupation since original adoption and re- 2016

-adopt.
-Proposed to make two

-Harris Enternalism A -1 1 1 separate SPGs.
-I Park

-House Extensions Adopted Jan 2005 Revise and re-adopt High 2014-

-2005 2014-

-Newport Public Realm Adopted July Re-adopt with minimal Low

-Strategy 2006 changes.
-2020-

-- Gualogy 2000 onangoo.
-2022

-Outdoor Play Space Adopted Feb Revise and re-adopt.
-Medium

-Provision 2007 Revisions to update Council's 2016-

-approach to S106 agreements 2020

-and Community Infrastructure

-Levy

-Parking Guidelines Adopted Draft version of a revised High

-parking SPG has been 2014-

-prepared for consultation 2016

-based on regional standards

-and UDP Policies.
-Proposed to

-re-adopt with minimal changes post LDP adoption.

-Planning Obligations Adopted Dec Revision on SPG prepared High

-2007 based on existing UDP 2014-

-Policies and ready for 2016

-consultation.
-Proposed to re-

-adopt post LDP adoption.

-Repairs and Alterations to Adopted Re-adopt with minimal Medium

-Listed Buildings changes.
-2016-
+SPG Current Status Proposed Action to link SPG to the LDP Priority Concred Development Cuid General Development Guidance Accessibility Design Guide Adopted Re-adopt with minimal changes.
+Low 2020- 2022 Design Guide for Infill and Backland Development Adopted Sept 2009 Re-adopt with minimal changes.
+High 2014- 2016 Flood Risk & Sustainable Drainage Systems Adopted Dec 2005 Revise and re-adopt to reflect new standards.
+Medium 2016- 2020 Flat Conversions and Houses in Multiple Occupation Adopted June 2006 Revise to reflect new policy issues that have emerged since original adoption and re- adopt.
+Proposed to make two separate SPGs.
+High 2014- 2016 House Extensions Adopted Jan 2005 Revise and re-adopt High 2014- 2016 Newport Public Realm Strategy Adopted July 2006 Re-adopt with minimal changes.
+Low 2020- 2022 Outdoor Play Space Provision Adopted Feb 2007 Revise and re-adopt.
+Revisions to update Council's approach to S106 agreements and Community Infrastructure Levy Medium 2016- 2020 Parking Guidelines Adopted Draft version of a revised parking SPG has been prepared for consultation based on regional standards and UDP Policies.
+Proposed to re-adopt with minimal changes post LDP adoption.
+High 2014- 2016 Planning Obligations Adopted Dec 2007 Revision on SPG prepared based on existing UDP Policies and ready for consultation.
+Proposed to re- adopt post LDP adoption.
+High 2014- 2016 Repairs and Alterations to Listed Buildings Adopted Re-adopt with minimal changes.
+Medium 2016-